elishagretton/hangman/README.md

 In milestone_4.py, we created the class Hangman and introduced attributes such as: num_lives, word_guessed, num_letters, list_of_guesses.
 As the user guesses letter, we replace the letters in word_guessed if correct or we take away a life from num_lives.

+In milestone_5.py, we created the function play_game() to create an instance of the Hangman game.
+In this function, we set the instructions on how to win/lose the game.
+If the num_lives equal 0, they lose.
+If the user has guessed all the letters, num_letters equals 0 and then the user wins.

 # License information